-The first theme will give you a deeper understanding of the conceptual roots of systems thinking and how to evaluate soft systems (Checkland, 2000).
+We start by giving a deeper understanding of the conceptual roots of systems thinking and how to evaluate soft systems (Checkland, 2000).
 It will also zoom in on some more practice-oriented models to evaluate information systems by functions and supplier characteristics (Wei et al, 2005) and models to understand what generates information systems success (DeLone and McLean, 2002).
 The main message is that you, as an evaluator, must broaden the scope of analyses and not limit the analysis to purely technical aspects.

 Economic evaluation of IT

-The second theme will focus on the financial/business consequences of an IT-investment.
+The first theme will focus on the financial/business consequences of an IT-investment.
 Many equate “economic evaluation” with the impact on profit and cash flow, but we prefer a somewhat broader view of the term.
 That’s why we talk about business consequences.
 “Business case” is a widely used term for a report used in an organisation (also in the public sector) to argue the merits of an investment in new technology, or a new process etc. You will get practical tips on how to produce a business case (Schmidt, 2003/2005), how to choose evaluation methods for different types of information systems (Joshi and Pant, 2008) and how investments in new systems should be linked to strategy and concomitant changes in an organisation (Cöster et al., 2012).

-Macro evaluation of IT in the society
+Societal evaluation of IT

-The third theme will look closer on evaluation of, and investments in, information systems on a societal level.
+The second theme will look closer on evaluation of, and investments in, information systems on a societal level.
 The texts in this theme are mainly compiled from experiences in the UK on how investments in e.g. health care information systems, can be evaluated.
-In this theme you will both learn about relevant perspectives on macro evaluation of IT and learn from practical examples (Irani et al, 2005; Jones 2008; Lewis, 2003).
+In this theme you will both learn about relevant perspectives on societal evaluation of IT and learn from practical examples (Irani et al, 2005; Jones 2008; Lewis, 2003).

-The main challenge in macro evaluation is that the consequences of the systems appear in many different situations, to many different actors and come in many different forms.
+The main challenge in societal evaluation is that the consequences of the systems appear in many different situations, to many different actors and come in many different forms.
 It may even be the case that the consequence of an information system is perceived as a benefit by one stakeholder and as deterioration by another stakeholder.
 Evaluating information systems on a societal level requires a multi actor/multi dimensional evaluation of the consequences.

 Technical evaluation of IT

-This theme also highlights different stakeholders’ (technicians and non-technicians) attitudes towards technology and which difficulties these differences may generate with regard to mutual understanding (Orlikowski and Gash, 1994).
+This theme also highlights different stakeholders’ (technicians and non-technicians) attitudes towards technology and which difficulties these differences may generate with regard to mutual understanding (Orlikowski and Gash, 1994)

-Senast uppdaterad: 2014-08-22
+Senast uppdaterad: 2015-05-13